StateOfTheOzarks.net© is an affiliate of Lucky13Studios at JoshuaHeston.com©

 A well-known reader who later became a contributor was Vance Randolph, who was made famous by his books about Ozark life.

-Editor's note — Today, after more than 50 years, the Ozark Mountaineer is still published regularly.
+Editor's note — Today, after more than 50 years, the Ozarks Mountaineer is still published regularly.

-State of the Ozarks salutes this leader in Ozark cultural preservation.
+State of the Ozarks salutes this leader in Ozarks cultural preservation.

 Above, cover of The Ozarks Mountaineer, Volume 35, No. 8 & 9, October 1987.